zhuoyang125/deep-text-recognition-benchmark/README.md

 python train.py --saved_model saved_models/TPS-ResNet-BiLSTM-Attn.pth --rgb --Transformation TPS --FeatureExtraction RCNN --SequenceModeling BiLSTM --Prediction CTC --select_data custom_datasets/result/validation/
 ```

+## Download Pretrained Models Here

+* For pretrained models that are trained with alphanumeric characters, see the original GitHub repo.

+* For pretrained models that are trained with integers and floats only, download [here](https://drive.google.com/open?id=1VNHshE4eXO9FaZppxy2edVszDxUsbIDq).

 **Stay tune for more updates!!**

 # What Is Wrong With Scene Text Recognition Model Comparisons?
 Dataset and Model Analysis